Victoria Square House: After the Post Office

 The old Post Office in 1983, after cleaning and before demolition of the rear building.
 Note that the central arch is not yet a doorway.
 One Victoria Square is visible to the right.

 In 1990-91 the former Royal Mail sorting office was demolished and replaced with a six-storey modern office block bounded by Pinfold Hill, Hill Street and the tracks of New Street railway station.
 The office block was financed by John Laing Developments and SC Properties Limited, built by John Laing Construction and designed by Seymour Harris Partnership.
 The listed part of the building was retained, forming the entrance lobby to the offices beyond.
 The new building was completed on 23 December 1991 at a cost of £25 million.

 In 1992, TSB Bank plc made the building its national headquarters taking a lease of all six floors.
 The Post Office maintained a presence in the building with a branch office on the ground floor of the office block with entrances on Pinfold Street and Hill Street.
 TSB commissioned Antony Gormley's Iron: Man statue to stand outside the entrance of the building in 1993 during the redevelopment works to Victoria Square.
 TSB vacated the building in 1998 following its merger with Lloyds Bank.

 The building now provides 160,000 sq ft of Grade A office space over six floors.
 The Grade II listed building, with a new doorway cut into the central arch of its facade, forms the entrance lobby to the offices which are located in the modern extension which overlooks New Street station.
 The building is managed by GVA Bilfinger.

 F&C Reit Asset Management put Victoria Square House up for sale for £40m in October 2013.
 Irish investment firm Ardstone Capital bought the property for the asking price in November 2013.

 Tenants

 The law firm DLA Piper is the largest tenant in the building occupying 54000 sqm across two floors and signed a 10-year lease in 2012.
 Post Office Ltd have their main city centre branch on the ground floor with entrances on Pinfold Street and Hill Street.
 Other tenants include the Gambling Commission, the National Lottery Commission, Consumer Council for Water, Avanti West Coast and law firm Browne Jacobson.
+The Office of the Public Guardian (England and Wales) transferred to the building in 2022.